Event Overview

 • What are the current gaps, dependencies, and structural challenges across Europe’s digital and technological ecosystem?

 • Which EU initiatives, including the DMA, DSA, Chips Act, Data Act, and AI Act, are most influential in defining the sovereignty agenda?
+What impact would a dedicated ‘Sovereignty Fund’ have on the ambition?

 • Where should the next phase of EU digital and tech policy focus to truly deliver on Europe’s sovereignty ambitions?